willasm/project-notes/README.md

 Note: This extension provides syntax highlighting for definable keywords within your source code.
 The highlighting is enabled by file extension.
 It has support for the following languages by file extension...

-`asm bat c c++ cc cmd coffee cp cpp cppm css cxx go html ini ixx js jsonc jsx less md php py rb scss tbs ts tsx vue`
+`asm bas bat c c++ cc cls cmd coffee cp cpp cppm css cxx dpr go html ini ixx js jsonc jsx less m mat md pas pl php py r rlib rs rb scss sql swift tbs ts twig txs vue`

 It is possible to [add new extensions](SETTINGS.md) to the settings file.
 If you are using a programming language that this extension does not support and you need assistance adding it to the settings file, please submit an issue on my [Github Issues page](https://github.com/willasm/project-notes/issues) and I will add support for it to this extension.